leoMao01/leoMao01/README.md

 Hi there 👋

-je suis développeur FUllStack junior et designer UX/UI en France
+je suis développeur Full Stack junior et designer UX/UI en France

 <!--
 **leoMao01/leoMao01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.